nvurdien/CPSC-323-Assignment-1/README.md

 ## CPSC323 Assignment 1

-Rat18F compiler written in Python
+Rat18F lexical analyzer written in Python
 Depending on your version of Python please follow the following directions:

 #### Python2.7